sampath112/Hospital-management-html/README.md

-## Hospital management system
+# Hospital-Management-Html
-using HTML, CSS , JAVASCRIPT
+created using HTML, CSS, JS, and BootStrap
-s